 Thus these two disorders were described and are today listed in the Diagnostic and Statistical Manual of Mental Disorders as neurodevelopmental disorders, more often referred to today as autism spectrum disorders (ASD).
 All these disorders are characterized by varying degrees of impairment in communication skills, social interactions, and restricted, repetitive and stereotyped patterns of behavior.

 Since 2013, Asperger’s Syndrome has been considered an autism spectrum disorder, as have the terms childhood autism, Kanner’s autism, atypical autism, high-functioning autism, and childhood disintegrative disorder.
+Most people previously diagnosed with Asperger’s Syndrome would be considered to have Level 1 severity, or “high-functioning” autism.

 Autism spectrum disorders (ASD) can often be reliably detected by the age of 3 years, and in some cases as early as 18 months.
 Studies suggest that many children eventually may be accurately identified by the age of 1 year or even younger.
 The appearance of any of the warning signs of ASD is reason to have a child evaluated by a professional specializing in these disorders.